OmidSaremi/DeepNeuralNet-Based-Shoe-Recommender/README.md

 As first step VGG convolutional neural net was used to featurize the images.
 This `feature` vector is the new good representation of the input image.
 I picked the output of a 4096 dimensional deeper dense layer.
 VGG was trained on about 1.2 million images belonging to 1000 different classes.
 VGG's training set included shoe images which made the net a good candidate as featurizer.
 Here is the architecture of the net:
 ![alt text](https://github.com/omidsaremi/DeepNeuralNet-Based-Shoe-Recommender/images/vgg_architecture.pdf)

-At code level, the architecture of the VGG convolutional net was recreated in lasagne, the python library for `deep learning`.
-The weights and biases in the CNN are loaded from pickled pre-trained model.
-The code can be found [here]()
+At code level, architecture of the VGG convolutional net was recreated in `lasagne`, the python library for `deep learning`.
+The weights and biases in the CNN are loaded from the pickled pre-trained model.

 # Interesting observations about the dataset

 It soon became apparent that the quality of recommendations degrades significantly when the dominant characteristic of the input image is its color (say an all-orange shoe input image).
-In such cases, spatial features like shape were completely ignored in generating recommendations.
+In such cases, spatial features like shape were mostly overshadowed and ignored in generating recommendations.

-So it was interesting to see what the actual prediction of the CNN were on an image of this type.
-These are the top five labels it predicted.
-As seen clearly none of the top five labels are show related!

-To this situation one needs to convert the *RGB* images into *grayscale* and then featurize.
-And incorporate color information into the pipeline separately.
-This would be in the form of extending the feature vector to include a color histogram. openCV provides a high level API for computing the color histogram.
-The influence of the color channel is controlled by assigning a weight to the color portion of the feature vector.
+To address this situation, one needs to convert the *RGB* images into *grayscale* and then featurize.
+And only then incorporate color information into the pipeline separately.
+This would be in the form of extending the feature vector to include a color histogram. openCV provides a high level API for computing color histograms.
+Influence of the color channel is controlled by assigning a weight to the color portion of the feature vector.
 Taking the weight as an input from the user is the feature that is being added at the moment.

 # Design